 Comparison of actual emissions reductions with project document estimates

-According to the estimates made ex ante, it is evident that for the current verification period they are below what was expected.
+According to the estimates made ex-ante, it is evident that for the current verification period, they are below what was expected.
 For the cut-off of 2023, the expected removals were 176.057tCO2, discounting verification 01 developed at the cut-off of 2019.

-Compared this value with the actual measurements measured at the cut-off of the 2020-2023 period, a difference of 2.5% below is estimated.
+Compared this value with the actual measurements measured at the cut-off of the 2020-2023 period, a difference of 4.6% below is estimated.

 Table 31.
 Ex ante projections of net removals.